 - Add the beef broth to the pot and stir to dissolve the flour off of the bottom.
 Add the uncooked egg noodles.
 Place a lid on the pot and allow the liquid to come up to a boil.
 As soon as it reaches a boil, give the pot a stir, replace the lid, and reduce the heat to low.
 Allow the pot to simmer for about 7-10 minutes, stirring the noodles and replacing the lid every couple of minutes.
 After 7-10 minutes the pasta should be tender and most of the liquid absorbed.
 Make sure the liquid is simmering the entire time.
 If not, increase the heat slightly.

 - Once the noodles are tender, stir in the sour cream.
 Roughly chop a handful of parsley leaves and sprinkle over top.
 Serve hot.

 Begin by sautéing 2 cloves of minced garlic in 2 Tbsp of butter until soft (1-2 minutes).
 You can use a large pot or large skillet, as long as it is big enough to hold all of the pasta AND has a lid (the lid will be used later).

-Next, add the ground beef and continue to sauté until it is fully browned.
+Next, add 1/2 lb. ground beef and continue to sauté until it is fully browned.

 Add 8 oz. of uncooked wide egg noodles.
-Egg noodles have a different texture than regular pasta, so if you try to substitute regular pasta, you may get slightly different results.
+The noodles might not be completely submerged in the liquid, but that is okay because the steam will help them cook and you’ll be stirring often.
 Place a lid on the pot and allow the broth to come up to a boil.
-Once it reaches a boil, reduce the heat to low and let it simmer for 10 minutes (with the lid in place), or until the noodles are tender and have absorbed most of the liquid.
-You’ll want to stir every few minutes to keep the pasta from sticking.
+Once it reaches a boil, give it a quick stir and replace the lid.
+Reduce the heat to low and let it simmer for 7-10 minutes with the lid in place and stirring every couple of minutes.
+After 7-10 minutes, the noodles should be tender and absorbed most of the liquid.
 Make sure the broth is simmering the whole time.
 If it stops, turn the heat up just a tad.